+Palen Solar Electric Generating System Draft Supplemental Environmental Impact Statement (SEIS) 4.20-4 July 2013

-354 4.
-Environmental Consequences 4.20 Impacts on Wildland Fire Ecology No Action Alternative A
+No Action Alternative A

 To the extent that No Action Alternative A would not result in development of the site, no contribution to a cumulative impact on wildland fire ecology would occur.
-However, since the ROW application area is located within the Riverside East SEZ, the CDCA Plan Amendment that identifies the area as suitable for any type of solar energy development would be in effect for future projects, and this land could be developed using this or another solar power technology in the future, potentially resulting in cumulative impacts to wildland fire ecology of a nature and type to be evaluated when sufficient detail in known about any such future proposal.
+However, since the Right-of-Way (ROW) application area is located within the Riverside East Solar Energy Zone (SEZ), the California Desert Conservation Area (CDCA) Plan Amendment that identifies the area as suitable for any type of solar energy development would be in effect for future projects, and this land could be developed using this or another solar power technology in the future, potentially resulting in cumulative impacts to wildland fire ecology of a nature and type to be evaluated when sufficient detail is known about any such future proposal.

 4.20.4 Summary of Mitigation Measures

-The mitigation measures identified in PSPP PA/FEIS Section 4.20.4 (pp. 4.20-4, 4.20-5) were incorporated with some modifications into the PSEGS as APMs, which are provided in Appendix C. Applicant-proposed revisions to the PSPP mitigation measures address the following differences of the PSEGS relative to the PSPP: the PSEGS's proposed reduction in site grading, elimination of reengineered water conveyance channels (affecting desert dry wash woodland and unvegetated ephemeral dry wash vegetation communities), and the changing legal statuses of rare plants based on the scale of data produced by regional project surveys.
-The APMs set forth in Appendix C minimize or avoid adverse impacts related to wildland fire ecology.
-Specific APMs that are relevant to wildland fire ecology that protect vegetation resources in the affected area include: BIO-6 (Worker Environmental Awareness Program (WEAP)), BIO-14 (Weed Management Plan), WORKER SAFETY-1 (Construction Fire Prevention Plan ); and WORKER SAFETY-7 (Fire Protection/Response Infrastructure).
-Implementation of these measures would reduce the incidence of invasive annual grasses and forbs on the PSEGS site that contribute to fire fuels, increase worker awareness of potential fire hazards, and provide a coordinated fire response program that can respond to potential fire outbreaks.
+The mitigation measures identified in Palen Solar Power Project (PSPP) Programmatic Agreement/Final Environmental Impact Statement (PA/FEIS) Section 4.20.4 (pp. 4.20-4, 4.20-5) were incorporated with some modifications into the Palen Solar Electric Generating System (PSEGS) as Applicant Proposed Measures (APMs), which are provided in Appendix C. The applicant-proposed revisions to the Palen Solar Power Project (PSPP) mitigation measures address the following differences of the PSEGS relative to the Palen Solar Power Project: the PSEGS's proposed reduction in site grading, elimination of reengineered water conveyance channels (affecting desert dry wash woodland and unvegetated ephemeral dry wash vegetation communities), and the changing legal statuses of rare plants based on the scale of data produced by regional project surveys.
+The Applicant Proposed Measures set forth in Appendix C minimize or avoid adverse impacts related to wildland fire ecology.
+Specific Applicant Proposed Measures that are relevant to wildland fire ecology that protect vegetation resources in the affected area include: BIO-6 (Worker Environmental Awareness Program (WEAP)), BIO-14 (Weed Management Plan), WORKER SAFETY-1 (Construction Fire Prevention Plan ); and WORKER SAFETY-7 (Fire Protection/Response Infrastructure).
+Implementation of these measures would reduce the incidence of invasive annual grasses and forbs on the Palen Solar Electric Generating System site that contribute to fire fuels, increase worker awareness of potential fire hazards, and provide a coordinated fire response program that can respond to potential fire outbreaks.
 No additional mitigation measures are recommended.

 4.20.5 Residual Impacts after Mitigation Measures were Implemented Because no mitigation measures are recommended, there would be no change in the impacts described above resulting from mitigation.

-4.20.6 Unavoidable Adverse Impacts Despite implementation of APMs as part of the PSEGS, the increased vehicle use required to access the area for construction, operation, and maintenance and changes in recreational vehicle use would increase the likelihood of wildfires in the vicinity of the PSEGS to a slight, but unknown degree.
+4.20.6 Unavoidable Adverse Impacts Despite implementation of Applicant Proposed Measures as part of the Palen Solar Electric Generating System, the increased vehicle use required to access the area for construction, operation, and maintenance and changes in recreational vehicle use would increase the likelihood of wildfires in the vicinity of the Palen Solar Electric Generating System to a slight, but unknown degree.

 Palen Solar Electric Generating System Draft SEIS 4.20-5 July 2013

 355 4.
-Environmental Consequences 4.20 Impacts on Wildland Fire Ecology This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 4.20-6 July 2013
+Environmental Consequences 4.20 Impacts on Wildland Fire Ecology This page intentionally left blank